Caduceus: Mythology

-The Homeric hymn to Hermes relates how his half brother Apollo got enchanted by Hermes's music from his lyre fashioned from a tortoise shell, which Hermes kindly gave to him.
+The Homeric Hymn to Hermes relates how his half brother Apollo was enchanted by Hermes's music from his lyre fashioned from a tortoise shell, which Hermes kindly gave to him.
 Apollo in return gave Hermes the caduceus as a gesture of friendship.
 The association with the serpent thus connects Hermes to Apollo, as later the serpent was associated with Asclepius, the "son of Apollo".

 The association of Apollo with the serpent is a continuation of the older Indo-European dragon-slayer motif.
 Wilhelm Heinrich Roscher (1913) pointed out that the serpent as an attribute of both Hermes and Asclepius is a variant of the "pre-historic semi-chthonic serpent hero known at Delphi as Python", who in classical mythology is slain by Apollo.

 One Greek myth of origin of the caduceus is part of the story of Tiresias, who found two snakes copulating and killed the female with his staff.
 Tiresias was immediately turned into a woman, and so remained until he was able to repeat the act with the male snake seven years later.
 This staff later came into the possession of the god Hermes, along with its transformative powers.

 Another myth suggests that Hermes (or Mercury) saw two serpents entwined in mortal combat.
 Separating them with his wand he brought about peace between them, and as a result the wand with two serpents came to be seen as a sign of peace.

 In Rome, Livy refers to the caduceator who negotiated peace arrangements under the diplomatic protection of the caduceus he carried.